Troubleshooting

 kubectl rollout restart -n boltmcp deployment/boltmcp-web

-Check that client redirect URIs in Keycloak match the web/playground URLs.
+Check that client redirect URIs in Keycloak match the web URLs.
 The redirect URI must include the full path pattern (e.g. https://web.boltmcp.example.com/*).

 Certificate Stuck in False State